 Older workers are still around because they have done something right all these years.
 They often house the highest level of skill and efficiency and, intentional or not, they can serve as mentors or role models to the younger workers.
 Industrial settings are steeped in respect for tenure.
-Thus, if well supported by management, an ageing population can definitely set the tone for how things get done in an industrial setting.
+Thus, if well supported by management, an aging population can definitely set the tone for how things get done in an industrial setting.

 From an injury perspective, many people are shocked to hear that older workers are often the most receptive and willing to make the quickest gains from an on-site early intervention program.
 It is true that an injury to a 60-year-old can be more expensive than the same injury to a 20-year-old.
-However, what we have found is that the ageing workforce responds extremely favourable to a properly conducted and comprehensive early intervention program, which again is all about preventing injuries vs worrying about the injuries cost.
+However, what we have found is that the aging workforce responds extremely favorable to a properly conducted and comprehensive early intervention program, which again is all about preventing injuries vs worrying about the injuries cost.
 In this population, it seems that a little grease goes a long way.
-In fact, some of our most successful on-site programs have been with the ageing population.
+In fact, some of our most successful on-site programs have been with the aging population.